gg/algorithms/README.rst

-A collection of algorithm implementations in Python and C++, written as part of my ongoing study of algorithms.
+Algorithm implementations in Python and C++, written as part of my ongoing study of algorithms.

 Each source file can run independently: